diodechain/diode-docs/content/_index.md

 ---
 Diode's blockchain-anchored Zero Trust DePIN network is the only open, permissionless "ZTNA" in the world.

-Anyone can create their own application on top of the Diode Network.
+Anyone can <a href="/docs/" target="_blank" rel="noopener">run a node</a> and anyone can create their own application on top of the Diode Network.

 As opposed to other ZTNA solutions, the Diode Network:

 1. Has global routing and identities - anyone can create and use a new device without registration
 2. Is permissionless - anyone can contribute a routing / relay node